Traffic wave

-Traffic waves, also called stop waves, ghost jams, traffic snakes or traffic shocks, are traveling disturbances in the distribution of cars on a highway.
+Traffic waves, which are also called stop waves, ghost jams, traffic snakes or traffic shocks, are traveling disturbances in the distribution of cars on a highway.
 Traffic waves travel backwards relative to the cars themselves.
 Relative to a fixed spot on the road the wave can move with, or against the traffic, or even be stationary (when the wave moves away from the traffic with exactly the same speed as the traffic).
 Traffic waves are a type of traffic jam.
 A deeper understanding of traffic waves is a goal of the physical study of traffic flow, in which traffic itself can often be seen using techniques similar to those used in fluid dynamics.
 It is related to the accordion effect.

+Variations

+Phantom traffic jams

+A phantom traffic jam occurs while traffic is in free-flow, when a small perturbance with no obvious causation results in a chain of equidistant moving vehicles to build up a high local density.
+This is because the traffic flow is inherently unstable at higher density.

 Mitigation

 It has been said that by knowing how traffic waves are created, drivers can sometimes reduce their effects by increasing vehicle headways and reducing the use of brakes, ultimately alleviating traffic congestion for everyone in the area.

 However, in other models, increasing headway leads to diminishing the capacity of the travel lanes, increasing the congestion; however, disputed by acknowledging that similar principles apply to herding sheep through gates, and that in such a case, via human intervention, solitons are diminished simply by slapping "stuck sheep" and holding back aggressive sheep.
 In funnelling sheep through gates it can be determined how much intervention is needed to curb bottlenecks.
 Similar principles can be applied to human traffic streams, where, if each individual had the knowledge of final destination and complete route planning, then traversal along a route would be done so with the full knowledge that any abrupt change from any itinerary causes delays for those about to traverse the same route.